 Pros:

-- Simplicity: CliftonStrengths is known for its simplicity.
+- Simplicity: CliftonStrengths is known for its ease of use.
 It categorizes an individual’s strengths into their top five themes, making it easy for individuals to grasp and apply the results.

 - Positive Focus: CliftonStrengths emphasizes what individuals do well, promoting a positive and strengths-based approach to personal and professional development.